Chern classes from Morava K-theories to $p^n$-typical oriented theories: Morava K-theories and operations to -typical theories

 \begin{Def} Denote by $BP\{n\}^*$ a free theory with the ring of coefficients $BP\{n\}$ and the corresponding formal group law is the universal $p^n$-typical FGL. \end{Def}

-\begin{Prop} Free theory $BP\{n\}^*$ is the universal $p^n$-typical oriented theory, i.e. for any $p^n$-typical oriented theory\footnote{Note that we indirectly impose here that the ring of coefficients of $A^*$ is a $\Zp$-algebra.} $A^*$ there exist a unique morphism of oriented theories $BP\{n\}^*\rarr A^*$. \end{Prop} \begin{proof} It follows from the universality of algebraic cobordism (Th. \ref{th:alg_cob_universal}) and the definition of $BP\{n\}^*$. \end{proof}
+\begin{Prop} Free theory $BP\{n\}^*$ is the universal $p^n$-typical oriented theory, i.e.\ for any $p^n$-typical oriented theory\footnote{Note that we indirectly impose here that the ring of coefficients of $A^*$ is a $\Zp$-algebra.} $A^*$ there exist a unique morphism of oriented theories $BP\{n\}^*\rarr A^*$. \end{Prop} \begin{proof} Follows from the universality of algebraic cobordism (Th. \ref{th:alg_cob_universal}). \end{proof}